Why learn more about upper cervical procedures as a patient?

 - Quantum Spinal Mechanics (QSM3) (placed here but also belongs in its own category, as it combines the insight of Drs.
 John Grostic and Ralph Gregory with an inclusion of the concept of tensegrity and a whole body posture release, based on the work of Dr. Russell Friedman in Atlanta, GA and the insights of Dr. Michael Thomas in Belleview, FL).

-What upper cervical procedures is used in this practice?
+What upper cervical procedure is used in this practice?

 For many years I used the upper cervical procedures of the National Upper Cervical Chiropractic Association (NUCCA) exclusively.
 I was well on my way to becoming Part 2 certified by the NUCCA Board.